 We would typically head down early to grab some fresh-brewed coffee and watch the sunrise from their cozy sunroom.
 It looks out over the gorgeous garden, with the Greek Orthodox Church peeking out between the trees.

-The menu varied from day to day, but a sample selection included homemade waffles with strawberries, crispy bacon, deviled eggs with just the right amount of paprika, plus fresh OJ and coffee to drink.
+The menu varied from day to day, but a sample selection included homemade waffles with fresh local strawberries, crispy bacon, deviled eggs with just the right amount of paprika, plus fresh OJ and coffee to drink.

 In the afternoons Diane would put out fresh baked goodies.
 The Oatmeal Chocolate Chip cookies were delectable, but the sweetly salty Pecan Pie bites were truly divine, with a sea salt caramel flavor that lingered enticingly.

 One of our favorite things about the Pinecrest Bed and Breakfast was their lush, acre-plus garden.

 After breakfast on our second day, we took our laptops back there, set up in the middle of the yard, and worked on editing photos with the scent of wildflowers and the chittering sounds of the birds of North Carolina all around us.

 It may be located just one mile from Downtown Asheville, but the peaceful, picturesque setting made us feel far removed from the hustle and bustle of Western NC’s biggest mountain town.